dl-chen/dl-chen.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Photos taken recently from a trip I made to the Colorado Rocky Mountains.
-Unfortunately, I did not bring my climbing shoes for this hike, so all attempts were made in my hiking shoes 😅
+    Compilation of some of my favorite climbing moments.
+The photo on the left shows me working on one of my gym projects.
+The middle photo was taken from a trip in Colorado and the photo on the right is from my first climbing trip outdoors :)
 </div>